Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

+&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
+Although partitioning the Delta table can enhance query performance, updating data with the MERGE operation can be error- and inconsistency-prone.
+The data pipeline may take longer to process more data because of the MERGE operation.

+&nbsp;&nbsp;&nbsp;&nbsp;B.is correct.
+To guarantee data consistency and dependability, the data engineer should make use of Delta Lake's transactional features, such as ACI

 &nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
 The STREAM operation does not meet the requirement for a strong, scalable, and fault-tolerant data pipeline, even though it is useful for ingesting real-time data into the Delta table.
 Although using the Z-ordering feature can enhance query performance, ensuring data consistency and reliability is more crucial.

-&nbsp;&nbsp;&nbsp;&nbsp;B.is correct.
-To guarantee data consistency and dependability, the data engineer should make use of Delta Lake's transactional features, such as ACI

-&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
-Although partitioning the Delta table can enhance query performance, updating data with the MERGE operation can be error- and inconsistency-prone.
-The data pipeline may take longer to process more data because of the MERGE operation.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 Although the automatic schema enforcement feature in Delta Lake ensures data consistency and the Time Travel feature allows for data querying at specific points in time, these features do not satisfy the need for a reliable, scalable, and fault-tolerant data pipeline.
 These features do not address the main requirements for the data pipeline, but they are helpful for data exploration and ensuring data quality.

-**Question 22: Data Processing A data engineering team is working on a data processing project using Databricks, where they need to process data stored in a cloud object store.
+**Question 22: A data engineering team is working on a data processing project using Databricks, where they need to process data stored in a cloud object store.
 They recently implemented a Change Data Capture (CDC) mechanism to keep track of changes to the data source.
 By utilizing CDC and processing only the modified data effectively, the team hopes to improve the efficiency of its data processing pipeline.
 But, they ran into a complicated situation with numerous data sources and different kinds of changes.
 The situation is given below: The team works with two data sources: Source A and Source B. While Source B contains transaction data, which records the specifics of customer transactions, Source A contains customer data, including their profiles and contact information.
 Both sources frequently get new records and updates.
 The group wants to effectively and separately process the updated data from both sources.
 For Source A, updates to already-existing customer profiles and new customer registrations are the two categories into which the changes can be divided.
 The group must document both kinds of changes and apply particular modifications to the updated profiles, such as enriching them with new information from outside sources.
 Before continuing with the processing of new customer registrations, they want to apply many data quality checks.
 For Source B, there are three categories of changes: new transactions, updates to existing transactions, and deletions of transactions.
 All three types of changes must be captured, and the team must analyze the transaction data by aggregating transaction amounts and figuring out average transaction values.
 They also want to find any suspicious patterns or anomalies in the transaction data.
 Based on the given situation, what will be the best approach for processing the data using CDC?**

 Options: